bird70/Automation_ArcGIS_Vector_Tile_Layer/README.md

-# Automation_ArcGIS_Vector_Tile_Layer
+# Automation ArcGIS Vector Tile Layer (VTL)
-A scripted process for automatic generation of pre-styled Vector Tile Layer for ArcGIS Online/ArcGIS Enterprise apps
+A scripted process for automatic generation of pre-styled [Vector Tile Layer for ArcGIS Online/ArcGIS Enterprise apps](https://pro.arcgis.com/en/pro-app/3.1/help/data/services/use-vector-tiled-layers.htm)

 ## Intro
 Working with Web GIS layers in ArcGIS Online or ArcGIS Enterprise can be very easy, as long as it's done interactively via a web browser or an Esri client application such as ArcGIS Pro.